Organizational behavior: Incivility

 Workplace incivility consists of low-intensity discourteous and rude behavior and is characterized by an ambiguous intent to harm, and the violation of social norms governing appropriate workplace behavior.

 Sexual harassment

-Sexual harassment is behavior that denigrates or mistreats an individual due to his or her gender, often creating an offensive workplace that interferes with job performance.
+Sexual harassment is behavior that denigrates or mistreats individuals on account of their gender, often creating an offensive workplace that interferes with job performance.

 Teams

 Job-related attitudes and emotions

 Organizational behavior deals with employee attitudes and feelings, including job satisfaction, organizational commitment, job involvement and emotional labor.
-Job satisfaction reflects the feelings an employee has about his or her job or facets of the job, such as pay or supervision.
+Job satisfaction reflects employees' feelings about their job or facets of the job, such as pay or supervision.
 Organizational commitment represents the extent to which employees feel attached to their organization.
 Job involvement is the extent to which an individual identifies with their job and considers it a material component of their self-worth.
 Emotional labor concerns the requirement that an employee display certain emotions, such smiling at customers, even when the employee does not feel the emotion he or she is required to display.